scpike/emacs-spork/README.md

 Run tests through spork from your emacs buffers.

-    test-file  ; Interactive function that prompts for a test file
+    es-test-file  ; Interactive function that prompts for a test file

+    es-test-current-file ; Run the file in the current buffer

-    test-current-file ; Run the file in the current buffer
+    es-redo-last-test ; Run the file in the current buffer

-Uses `testdrb` to contact spork.
+    es-run-tests-for-current-file ; Figure out what tests to run based on the filepath (works for models, views, controllers) Uses `testdrb` to contact spork.

 Requirements